JEBUS

 made by coley and a revel community.

-In 2022, Coley arrived in Gulfport, Florida half dead from a severe case of Covid-19 that led to his father's death and nearly killed him causing brain encephalitis, double pneumonia, and severe neck stenosis that required neck surgery.
+in 2020, Coley arrived in Gulfport, Florida half dead from a severe case of Covid-19 that nearly killed him causing brain encephalitis, double pneumonia, seizures and severe neck stenosis that required neck surgery to recover.

-Coley, who hadn’t prayed since Bible study as a kid (he’s more of a meditation guy), told God: “I’ve lived a good life.
-You can take me now.
-But if I stick around, I’ll spend the rest of it doing something that actually matters.”
-Classic Philadelphian, negotiating with the divine.
+Coley, who prayed for the first time since church as a kid (he’s more of a meditator) told God: “I’ve lived a good life, plenty for you to take me now.
+But if you let me live, I’ll spend the rest of my life doing your work.” classic Philadelphian, negotiating a deal with God with a frank sense of humor.

-What happened next was somehow weirder than the movie itself…
+what happened next was weirder than the movie itself…

-an edgy, purpose-driven movie like Jebus would never get bankrolled by a major studio budget. it's too "risky” and it isn’t the 8th sequel of a super hero movie. which is ironic cause Jesus was our OG superhero.
+an edgy, purpose-driven movie like Jebus would never get bankrolled by a major studio budget. it's too "risky” and it isn’t the 8th sequel of a super hero movie. which is ironic cause Jesus was the most famous OG superhero.

-this movie doesn’t satirize religion, it satirizes the hypocrisy of religious radicals not following their own poetry. religion is supposed to unite, not divide. choose love over hate.
+this movie doesn’t satirize religion, it satirizes the hypocrisy of religious radicals not following their own poetry. religion is supposed to unite, not divide. we chose love over hate.

 who knows, he's a doofus trying his best like the rest of us and could not have done any of this without his amazing friends & family.